tjgore/codetype/content/articles/javascript-kickstart.md

 In Chrome, to view the browser's console simple hit F12 on your keyboard.

 You can also enter you js code here directly and execute it.
-Try typing <span class="notice">document.write(“Cool”);</span> ,hit enter and see what happens to the current webpage.
+Try typing `document.write(“Cool”);` ,hit enter and see what happens to the current webpage.

 innerHTML displays the data in a html element on the webpage, but is not as simple as the previous ways.
 For this you need to select an element from the page by using its html id or class attribute and replace its content with your data.
-See the example below and take note of the HTML and JS connection and the <span class="notice">document.querySelector("#container")</span> function to access the html element.
+See the example below and take note of the HTML and JS connection and the `document.querySelector("#container")` function to access the html element.
 <br/><br/>
 <script async src="//jsfiddle.net/of014r36/15/embed/js,html,result/dark/"></script>